Gurjotsingh245/Supply-Chain-Analysis-/README.md

 # Supply-Chain-Analysis-
 Analysis of Startup's Supply Chain

+### Project Overview
+This data analysis project aims to provide insights of the supply chain performance of a startup beauty products company.
+By analyzing various aspects of the supply chain, I seek to identify trends, make recomendations, and gain a deeper understanding of the company's performance.

+### Data Source
+Attached is the data source I used for this project, called supply_chain_data.cvs

 ### Cost Analysis

 Average cost to produce a haircare product is $48, average cost to produce a skincare product is $48, while average cost to produce a cosmetic product is $43.

-When we profit of each product by subtracting costs from price, we find that currently haircare and skincare products are not profitable.
+When we calculate profit of each product by subtracting costs from price, we find that currently haircare and skincare products are not profitable.
 Only cosmetics is profitable.

 Products that have the lowest manufacturing costs have the highest prices while products with the highest manufacturing costs have the lowest prices.
 This is an inverse relationship between manufacturing costs and product prices.